loydvalp/School_District_Analysis/README.md

 Below are snapshots of the missing data from the ninth graders in Thomas High School.
 By looking at the charts in this summary, the only grades that were affected were the ninth grades of Thomas High school.
 The other school scores and percentages stayed the same.
 See charts below:

-Math by Grade
+Math Scores by Grade

 ![](Images/challenge_math_by_grade.PNG)

-Reading by Grade
+Reading Socres by Grade

 ![](Images/challenge_by_grade.PNG)